AcheronProject/AcheronDocs/src/faraday/principle.rst

 Also, there is a very difficult issue with implementation of this circuit which is PCB layout.
 Since all waves have a fundamental frequency of the modulator carrier (100kHz), a badly laid out PCB can generate parasitic capacitances and inductances that can simply destroy the circuit behavior and make all the analysis here useless, specially because of the fairly analog and high speeds involved.
 Hence, all these results require a very well laid-out PCB and circuit stability, which can be expected from USB-based PCBs.

-The AM modulator and AM de-modulator circuit will henceforth be called an AM CODEC (Codifier and Decodifier) or a C2V (Capacitance-to-Voltage) converter.
+The AM modulator and AM de-modulator circuit will henceforth be called a C2V (Capacitance-to-Voltage) converter.

 (3) Switch simulation circuit
 =============================

-The AM CODEC circuit is basically a C2V converter that outputs a DC voltage correspnding to a sensed capacitance (the switch).
-Ultimately what we want is to simulate an emech-switch activation on the MCU switch matrix, connecting a particular row to a particular column.
+The C2V converter is a circuit that outputs a DC voltage correspnding to a sensed capacitance (the switch).
+Ultimately what we want is to simulate an emech switch activation on the MCU switch matrix, connecting a particular row to a particular column.
 This simulation, however, must be triggered only if the input capacitance hits a cretain level that corresponds to the Topre switch activation point, 2.2pF to be more exact.
-In our circuit, this means that this simulation must only be triggered when the CODEC output voltage hits 2.389V.
+In our circuit, this means that this simulation must only be triggered when the C2V output voltage hits 2.389V.

 The simulation circuit is then comprised of two stages:

 -  **(1) A comparator (or voltage detector)**.
-The comparator stage detects a voltage level greater than 2.389V coming from the CODEC, and triggers the actuator when that happens.
-The comparator used here also features a noise-filtering capability called *hystheresis*, which protects the circuit from the voltage ripples produced by the AM CODEC.
+The comparator stage detects a voltage level greater than 2.389V coming from the C2V, and triggers the actuator when that happens.
+The comparator used here also features a noise-filtering capability called *hystheresis*, which protects the circuit from the voltage ripples produced by the C2V.
 - **(2) An actuator (or decoupler)**.
 The actuator actuates on the MCU switch matrix when it is triggered, but there is a catch: it  must also meet performance requirements, the first requirement being that the actuator must offer n-key rollover and anti-ghosting capabilities to the matrix.
 The second requirement being that this actuator must isolate the sensing circuitry from the digital MCU part, in order to make the sensing circuit more reliable.
 Finally, this circuit must be again cheap, easy to understand and easily available.

 (3.1) Simulating an emech-switch behavior